-- (a)) The provisions permitting continued assistance, prorated assistance or temporary, deferral of termination of assistance for certain families, do not apply to any person who is determined to be a noncitizen student, as defined in paragraph (b) of this section, or the family of the noncitizen student, as described in paragraph (c) of this section. - (b) Noncitizen student: For purposes of this part, a noncitizen student is defined as a noncitizen who: - (1)) Has a residence in a foreign country that the person has no intention of abandoning; - (2) Is a bona fide student qualified to pursue a full course of study; and - (3): Is admitted to the United States temporarily and solely for purposes of pursuing such a course of study; and - (3) Is admitted to the United States temporarily and solely for purposes of pursuing such a course of study at an established institution of learning or other recognized place of study in the United States, particularly designated by such person and approved by the Attorney General after consultation with the Department of Education of the United States, which institution or place of study, shall have agreed to report to the Attorney General the termination of attendance of each non immigrant student (and if any such institution of learning or place of study fails to make such reports promptly the approval shall be withdrawn).

-noncitizen student as described in paragraph (a) of this section also extends to the noncitizen spouse of the noncitizen student and minor children of any noncitizen student if the spouse or children are accompanying the student or following to join such student.
+- (a) The provision permitting continued assistance, prorated assistance or temporary deferral of termination of assistance for certain families, do not apply to any person who is determined to be a noncitizen student, as defined in paragraph (b) of this section, or the family of the noncitizen student, as described in paragraph (c) of this section. - (b) Noncitizen Student.
+For purposes of this part, a noncitizen student is defined as a noncitizen who: - Has a resident in a foreign country that the person has no intention of abandoning; - (2) Is a bona fide student qualified to pursue a full course of study; and - (3) Is admitted to the United States temporarily and solely for purposes of pursuing such a course of study; and - (4) Is admitted to the United States temporarily and solely for purposes of pursuing such a course of study at an established institution of learning or other recognized place of study in the United States, particularly designated by such person and approved by the Attorney General after consultation with the Department of Education of the United States, which institution or place of study shall have agreed to report to the Attorney General the termination of attendance of each non immigrant student (and if any such institution of learning or place of study fails to make such reports promptly the approval shall be withdrawn). - (c) Family of noncitizen student.
+The prohibition on providing assistance to a noncitizen student as described in paragraph (a) of this section also extends to the noncitizen spouse of the noncitizen student and minor children of any noncitizen student if the spouse or children are accompanying the student or following to join such student.
 The prohibition on providing assistance to a noncitizen student does not extend to the citizen spouse of the noncitizen student and the children of the citizen spouse and noncitizen student.

-Protection from liability for PHAs" State, local, and tribal government agencies and officials.
+Protection from liability for PHA's State, local and tribal government agencies and officials.

-- (a) Protection from liability for PHAs: HUD will not take any compliance, disallowance, penalty, or other regulatory action against THA with respect to any error in its. determination of eligibility for financial assistance based on citizenship or immigration status: - (1) If THA established eligibility based upon verification of eligible immigration status through the verification system described in "Verification of eligible immigration status" section. - (2)!
-Because THA was required to provide an opportunity for the applicant or family to submit evidence in accordance with "Submission of evidence of citizenship or eligible immigration status" section. - (3) Because THA was required to wait for completion of the INS appeal process provided in accordance with "Verification of eligible immigration status" section.
+(a) Protection from liability for PHA's.
+HUD will not take any compliance, disallowance, penalty, or other regulatory action against VHA with respect to any error in its determination of eligibility for financial assistance based on citizenship or immigration status:

-- (4); Because THA was required to wait for completion of the INS appeal process provided in accordance with Delay, denial, or termination of assistance section, paragraph (e); or - (5) Because THA was required to provide an informal hearing in accordance with THA's grievance procedure or in accordance with: Delay, denial, or termination of assistance section, paragraph (1). - (5)) Because THA was required to provide an informal hearing in accordance with THA's grievance procedure or in accordance with Delay, denial, or termination of assistance section, paragraph (f): - officials.
-State; local and tribal government agencies and officials shall not be liable for the design or implementation of the verification system described herein and the informal hearing provided herein and THA's grievance procedure, as long as the implementation by the Sate, local or tribal government agency or official is in accordance with prescribed HUD rules and requirements.
+- (1) If VHA established eligibility based upon verification of eligible immigration status through the verification system described in "Verification of eligible immigration status" section. - (2) Because VHA was required to provide an opportunity for the applicant or family to submit evidence in accordance with "Submission of evidence of citizenship or eligible immigration status" section. - (3) Because VHA was required to wait for completion of the INS appeal process provided in accordance with "Verification of eligible immigration status" section. - (4) Because VHA was required to wait for completion of the INS appeal process provided in accordance with Delay, denial, or termination of assistance section, paragraph (e); or - (5) Because VHA was required to provide an informal hearing in accordance with VHA's grievance procedure or in accordance with Delay, denial, or termination of assistance section, paragraph (f). - (b) Protection from liability for State, local and tribal government agencies and officials.
+State, local and tribal government agencies and officials shall not be liable for the design or implementation of the verification system described herein and the informal hearing provided herein and VHA's grievance procedure, as long as the implementation by the State, local or tribal government agency or official is in accordance with prescribed HUD rules and requirements.